Betty Karplus: Early life and education

-Elizabeth Frazier was born on March 22, 1925 in Burlington, Vermont, and moved as a child to Connecticut.
+Elizabeth Frazier was born on March 22, 1925, in Burlington, Vermont, and moved as a child to Connecticut.
 Her father was a minister for a Congregational church, and she traveled extensively with him on summer ministries to the western US.

 She studied physics at Oberlin College, working as a welder to support herself through college.
 Next, she went to Wellesley College for a master's degree in physics.
 At Wellesley, she worked as a technical writer for Grace Hopper on the Harvard Mark I project.

 Family life

 At Wellesley, she met Robert Karplus, then a physics student at Harvard.
 They married in December 1948, and moved to Princeton, New Jersey, where Robert had come to work at the Institute for Advanced Study.
 Elizabeth headed the radiochemistry laboratory, and worked evenings as a mathematical calculator for John von Neumann, checking the accuracy of the outputs from his early computer programs.

 At Princeton, they had the first of their seven children, Beverly Karplus Hartline (born 1950), later to become a notable physicist herself.
-Robert Karplus returned to Harvard University later in 1950, and the family moved to Watertown, Massachusetts; a second daughter, Margeret, arrived in 1952.
+Robert Karplus returned to Harvard University later in 1950, and the family moved to Watertown, Massachusetts; a second daughter, Margaret, arrived in 1952.

 In 1954, Robert Karplus took a faculty position at the University of California, Berkeley, and moved with his family to the San Francisco Bay Area, where Elizabeth lived for the rest of her life.
-Initially renting an apartment in Berkeley, California, they moved to Orinda, California soon after.
+Initially renting an apartment in Berkeley, California, they moved to Orinda, California, soon after.
 They had five more children in this time: Richard (born 1953), Barbara (1955), Andrew (1957), David (1960), and Peter (1962).